kgabinete08/fcc-timestamp/README.md

 `npm start` to start the app

-App is deployed on Heroku
+App is deployed on Heroku at [https://kg-fcc-timestamp.herokuapp.com/](https://kg-fcc-timestamp.herokuapp.com/)

 It accepts input as a date or unix timestamp and will return both the unix timestamp and natural date.